LovelyBuggies/LovelyBuggies.github.io/notes/content/lm/rewarding-languages.md

 </div>

-BT is **anti-symmetric**, the preference between two responses depends only on the difference in their reward values.
-This structure ensures consistent and transitive pairwise comparisons.
-Inferring a reward model using the BT framework can be thus formulated as parameter estimation: recover latent reward values for candidate responses based on observed pairwise comparisons.

 Suppose a prompt $x$ is associated with $N$ candidate responses {{< katex >}} \{y_1, \ldots, y_N\} {{< /katex >}}, and human annotators provide preference labels between some pairs.
 Assuming human's annotation biases are trivial, tokenization and embedding are order-preserving, and sufficiently many comparisons $O(N \log N)$ are available under deterministic preferences, the true reward values can be inferred.

+BT is anti-symmetric, the preference between two responses depends only on the difference in their reward values to ensure consistent and transitive pairwise comparisons.
+Inferring a reward model using the BT framework can be thus formulated as parameter estimation.

 Under BT,